 In my opinion, the best way to visit this cave is to stay on the Koh Mook and arrive early in the morning or late in the afternoon to avoid boat tours.
 Arriving at the little island is not as convenient as the other places in Thailand, so you would most probably be taking a boat tour and you’d just need to imagine hard, how a lot more beautiful it would be without the crowds.

-A side note: the next day we met a couple, who experienced the same adventure with a difference: on their tour day the dark cave was full of jellyfish that everyone was crying of pain, and it was a horror for them.
-They hated every moment, they hated the idea of having to swim back the same damn cave, hence couldn't enjoy the beach at all.
+A side note: the next day we met a couple, who experienced the same adventure with a difference: on their tour day the dark cave was full of jellyfish everyone was crying in pain, and it was a horror for them.
+They hated every moment, they hated the idea of having to swim back to the same damn cave, hence couldn’t enjoy the beach at all.